 What does grooming feel like?

-Grooming can feel exhilarating – at first.
-The predator employs attentiveness, sensitivity, (false) empathy, and plenty of positive reinforcement to seduce their victim.
-For their part, victims can be so enthralled with or overwhelmed by the attention they are receiving; they will often overlook or ignore red flags that might alert them that the person who is showering them with that attention is somehow “off”.
-Little by little, the abuser breaks through a victim’s natural defences, gains trust, and manipulates or coerces the victim into doing their bidding.
+For their part, victims can be so enthralled with or overwhelmed by the attention they receive that they will often overlook or ignore red flags that might alert them that the person showering them with that attention is somehow “off.”

 Note: Skills the offender uses to entrap his victim:

-A “groomer” skillfully plays with words, learns to identify what the perceived victim wants to hear, and uses this knowledge for personal gain, to direct and to keep the focus of her attention exclusively to meeting his emotional and physical needs — at the expense of her own.
+A “groomer” skillfully plays with words, learns to identify what the perceived victim wants to hear, and uses this knowledge for personal gain, to direct and to keep the focus of her attention exclusively on meeting his emotional and physical needs — at the expense of her own.

 A groomer takes pleasure in skillfully causing pain to increase his sense of control – he keeps her squarely focused on not upsetting or angering him.